oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 __Important!
 You should back up your wallet file to a safe location that can be retrieved later.__

-To reuse the wallet file you saved above in subsequent redeployments, or to share the domain's RCU tables between different domains:
+To reuse the wallet file in subsequent redeployments or to share the domain's RCU tables between different domains:

-1. Load the saved wallet file into a secret with a key named `walletFile` (again we assume your domain UID is `sample-domain1` and your namespace is `sample-domain1-ns`):
+1. Load the saved wallet file into a secret with a key named `walletFile` (again, assuming your domain UID is `sample-domain1` and your namespace is `sample-domain1-ns`):

 ```
   kubectl -n sample-domain1-ns create secret generic sample-domain1-opss-walletfile-secret --from-file=walletFile=./ewallet.p12